tolentinoel/flip-backend/README.md

    * CSS
    * HTML5
    * JavaScript

+### Setting up

     Once you cloned this repo on a folder, please refer to `https://github.com/tolentinoel/flip-frontend`, clone that repo into that main folder as well together with this backend repo.

     Once done, cd into flip-backend and link the database by running `rails db:migrate` and `rails db:seed` upon opening the file.
 Don't forget to run `bundle` or `bundle update` to make sure you have all the dependencies and gems needed(specifically 'rack-cors').

 ### Starting up the game